dmschulman/dmschulman.github.io/_music/digitalism-pogo-shinichi-osawa-remix-reedit.md

 layout: music
 title: "Digitalism - Pogo (Shinichi Osawa Remix REEDIT)"
 artist: "Porter Vance"
 description: "I've always admired Shinichi Osawa and their remix of Digitalism's Pogo brought that track to life in a completely new way.
 I wanted to build on that momentum with a reedit.
-The track as a hit at shows during the banger era."
+The track was a hit at shows during the banger era."
 date: 2010-4-20
 category: "Tracks"
 tags: